JacquesCarette/Drasil/notes/DrasilProcessingProjectile.md

 By and large, `drasil-example` and `drasil-data` contain *instances* of knowledge that is used *by* Drasil to do whatever we ask of Drasil to do (i.e., generate software artifacts).
 However, in order for Drasil to understand how to work with this “external” data, we need to define their structure (syntax).
-This is largely done through the chunks defined in `drasil-theory`, `drasil-lang`, and `drasil-docLang`.
+Other than these two projects, all other `drasil-*` projects relate to inner workings and capabilities of Drasil.
+As related to the “inputs” to Drasil, is largely done through the chunks defined in `drasil-theory`, `drasil-lang`, and `drasil-docLang`.

 #### `drasil-theory`

-`drasil-theory` defines the concepts related to the “theory” types found in the SRS format:
+`drasil-theory` defines the concepts related to the “theory” *types* found in the SRS:
 * `DataDefinition`: Definitions that we just assume of mathematical variables in the project.
 * `TheoryModel`: Theories from textbooks that we use to logically develop